 Cantilever-edge coping is a process that involves pouring concrete into molds at the edge of the pool.
 Unlike flat-mount coping, this usually includes a small overhang over the pool to protect its edges.
-I prefer overhangs like this because they safeguard the edges of the pool and offer an additional grip when you’re pulling yourself out of the water.
+I prefer overhangs like this because they safeguard the pool’s edges and offer an additional grip when pulling yourself out of the water.

 Cantilever-edge coping has good durability.
 The exposed overhang is not long enough for it to generally break.
-But even if it does crack, it is a fairly easy fix.
+But even if it does crack, it is a reasonably easy fix.

 Top-mount coping is a popular option for vinyl pools, but it’s also viable for other types of pools.
 Sometimes known as half-round or C-channel, top-mount coping involves placing a curved aluminum edge around the swimming pool.
 This aluminum comes with a weather-resistant finish and is exceptionally durable.
 You won’t need to replace your top mount coping any time soon.

 Bullnose coping has a slightly sloped surface that drains spilled water back to the pool and a curved front that sits flush against the pool wall.
 Bullnose coping has an attractive look and makes getting in or out of the pool easier.
-It is also possible to replace a vinyl liner without removing bullnose coping, a distinct benefit.
+Replacing a vinyl liner without removing bullnose coping is also possible, a distinct benefit.

 What to Consider When Choosing the Right Coping?